How much does Decagon AI actually cost? A 2026 Decagon pricing breakdown

 With this model, you only open your wallet when the AI successfully closes a ticket without human help.
 The cost per resolution is higher, but it ties your spending directly to the value you're getting.

-The best part is that your goals are perfectly aligned with Decagon’s.
+The best part is that your goals are aligned with Decagon's.
 You only pay for success, which gives them a strong incentive to build a bot that works well.

 FeaturePer-Conversation PricingPer-Resolution Pricing

-Cost BasisFixed rate per interactionHigher rate per successful resolution
+Cost basisFixed rate per interactionHigher rate per successful resolution

 PredictabilityHigh (easy to forecast based on volume)Lower (depends on resolution rate)

-Value AlignmentAligned with usage/volumeAligned with outcomes/success
+Value alignmentAligned with usage/volumeAligned with outcomes/success

 RiskPaying for unresolved or simple ticketsAmbiguity in defining "resolution"